 The bridge is a very photogenic bridge and well worth a a visit; you can get good photos of this bridge south/west of the town of Tidioute on HWY-127.
 There is also a park near the bridge that also offers good side view shots of the bridge.
 The river valley is quite beautiful here, and goes well with the beauty of the bridge.

-A previous bridge at Tidioute was a suspension bridge pictured to the right.
+A previous bridge at Tidioute was a suspension bridge pictured above.
 Photo source: http://www.keystonemarkertrust.org/default.aspx?pg=96

 Information and Findings From Pennsylvania's Historic Bridge Inventory